 1. Some ways that counseling may assist people in coping with foster care and adoption may include:

-3. Discovering a child’s identity.
+3. Discovering a child’s identity with best interests.

-5. Processing PTSD, abuse, or trauma.
+5. Processing PTSD, abuse, or trauma as they leave foster care.

 6. Healing attachment problems that children or adults that were in foster care have gone through.